coerll/eComma/README.txt

 1. Site building > Modules: enable ecomma module and dependencies

 (Go to content management > Content types for step 2-4)
+2. Structure > Taxonomy: Add Vocabulary.
-2. Add content type: Add custom content type.
+3. Add content type: Add custom content type.
-3. Edit new content type > Comment settings > Preview comment:Optional
+4. Edit new content type > Comment settings > Preview comment:Optional
-4. Edit new content type > Comment settings > Display below post or comments
+5. Edit new content type > Comment settings > Display below post or comments
-5. Manage fields > Add a new text area field with unlimited values
+6. Manage fields > Add a new text area field with unlimited values
-6. Enable ecomma commentary features for that text area field in the settings.
+7. Enable ecomma commentary features for that text area field in the settings.
-7. Taxonomy: Add Vocabulary and enable it for the new content type.
-8. Taxonomy: Check Settings > Tags checkbox
+8. Manage fields > Add existing field > Term reference > Autocomplete term widget.
+9. Select your Vocabulary from tag field settings.
-9. Site Configurations > Community tags: Enable new vocabulary
+10. Configuration > Community tags: Enable community tagging for new vocabulary.
-10. New content type  > Workflow settings > Community tagging form:Select Block
+11. Edit new content type  > Community tags settings > Select Block radio button.

-(Go to content User Management > Permissions for step 10-13)
+(Go to People > Permissions for step 12-14)
-11. Community_tags: Enable "tag content" for authenticated and anonymous users.
+12. Community_tags: Enable "tag content" for authenticated and anonymous users.
     (Enables unauthenticated users to see the tags, but not to tag.)
-12. Community_tags: Enable "edit own tags" for authenticated.
+13. Community_tags: Enable "edit own tags" for authenticated.
-13. Comment: Enable "access comments" for authenticated and anonymous users.
+14. Comment: Enable “view comments" for anonymous and authenticated users.
     (Enables unauthenticated users to see the comments, but not to comment.)
-14. Comment_delete: Enable "delete own comments" for authenticated  users.

 15. Site building > Pages > List:
 	-Enable node_view and click on edit.
-	-Add variant,
-	-Call it ecomma
-	-Create variant and enalbe selection rules
-	-Selection rules > select "Node:type" and then check new content type -Select miscellaneous layout and choose "eComma column 45/10/45" layout.
+	-Selection rules > select "Node:type" and then check new content type -Left column: Add content > Node > Field: your-text-field

-	-Left column: Node > Field: your-text-field - Text > Node being viewed -Right column:  Miscellaneous > Community tagging form -Add content to Right:  Miscellaneous > eComma Tag details -Add content to Right: Miscellaneous > eComma Word Cloud -Add content to Right: Miscellaneous > eComma User Annotation Total -Add content to Right: Node > Comment form > Node being viewed -Add content to Right: Node > Node Comments
-	-Add content to Right: Miscellaneous > eComma Comment Cloud

-16. Create a node of the new node typ.
-Just enter your text in new text field.
+16. Create a node of the new node type.
+17. Enter your text in the text field (not in the body).
+18. View the node and select text with mouse cursor to start annotating.

-17. Current restrictions:
+Current restrictions:
 		* Does currently not work on IE browser.
 		* Once a group/class has started to tag or comment on a text the text cannot be changed in any way or the annotations will be off.